ReefLakin/CellularAutomataCatan/README.md

 ### The Stylish Update

 Implemented **27/03/2021**.
-Previously, my site was a akin to a barren desert, void of colour and sex appeal.
+Previously, my site was akin to a barren desert, void of colour and sex appeal.
 Now, we have a splash of style and it's looking pretty nice.
 Enjoy!

 #### Features: